How the Capital One Savor Will Save My Family Hundreds at Restaurants During Our Hawaii Vacation

 - 4% cash back on entertainment

-You’ll earn 1% cash back on all other purchases, and the $95 annual fee is waived for the first year.
+You’ll earn 1% cash back on all other purchases, and the $95 annual fee.

 These bonus categories fit real well if you’re planning a trip, especially with family.
 Capital One says entertainment includes movies, plays, concerts, sporting events, tourist attractions, theme parks, aquariums, zoos, dance clubs, pool halls or bowling alleys, record stores and video rental locations.

 I’ll use the Savor almost exclusively for meals and attractions when we’re in Hawaii, and use the cash back bonus to erase those expenses.
 It’s really easy to redeem cash back from the Capital One Savor.
 You can request a check or statement credit, any time, with no minimum redemption amount.

 I’d had my eye on the Capital One Savor for a while, and I won’t stop using the Capital One Savor after the trip, either.

 That 4% back on dining and entertainment will be helpful any time the kids want to take in a movie or go out for an ice cream with their pals.
 So I ordered each child an authorized user card (Capital One doesn’t have an age limit for authorized users).
 It’ll help grow their credit history, so when they turn 18 they’ll have a better shot at qualifying for the best travel credit cards.

 In the past (and when I applied for the card), the Capital One Savor bonus has been as high as $500 cash back after meeting minimum spending, but I don’t know if that offer will ever return.
 This was actually the first Capital One card I’d ever applied for, so I was a little nervous, but fortunately it was an instant approval.